 Ready to Rethink Sustainability?

-As a cardboard design agency focused on using cardboard from sustainable sources (FSc Certified) to create innovative solutions, we hope that individuals and corporations realise that there’s more to sustainability than what is shown in mainstream media.
+As a cardboard design agency focused on using cardboard from sustainable sources to create innovative solutions, we hope that individuals and corporations realise that there’s more to sustainability than what is shown in mainstream media.

 Only by critically reexamining our way of our life - both in how we live and work - can we truly begin to embrace a more holistic form of sustainability.
 Paper Carpenter is committed to creating a sustainable world through cardboard designs.
 Speak to us to learn how we can help you or your organisation meet its environmental goals.